Slides 📊

 Online instruction

-The response variable is scores on the final exam.
+The response variable is the final exam score.
 This provides a quantitative measure of how well students learned the material under each instructional approach.

 8.5.2.
 Example 2: Hand Cream Comparison

 A cosmetics company wants to compare the effectiveness of two different hand cream formulations.
 Consumer satisfaction is highly subjective and varies greatly between individuals based on skin type, preferences, and expectations.
-This variability makes it difficult to detect treatment differences using simple comparisons between different groups of people.
+This variability makes it difficult to detect treatment differences using simple comparisons.

 Design Analysis